 La Cañada Flintridge and Housing History

 We are committed to transparency and keeping our residents informed.
-To that end, the City has assembled the following information to provide residents with our housing progress over the last several years, the status of the current lawsuits, and changes to State housing laws taking effect in January 2025 that further restrict the City’s land use control.
+To that end, the City has gathered the following information to provide residents with our housing progress over the last several years, the status of the current lawsuits, and changes to State housing laws taking effect in January 2025 that further restrict the City’s land use control.

 Housing Progress in the City